appliedblockchain/ab-website/README.md

 * Horizontally, elements are sometimes distributed using a bootstrap like [column system](#column-system).

 ### Section system
-The whole website is build around a section system.
-Each page is divided in sections, which obey several rules (rephrase):
+Each page is divided in sections.
+#### Section types
 * if two sister sections have the same background color, add the class `section--alt` to the second one.
-This will narrow the padding between the two of them
+This will narrow the padding between the two of them;
 ```html
 <section class="section section--primary">
     <!-- content -->